-More Screen Time May Cause Development Delays in Children
+Excessive Screen Time May Affect Kids’ Development

 What the Study Says

 A recent study has found that young children who spend more time using screens—such as phones, tablets or watching TV—are more likely to show delays in their development.
-The study focused on children under 5 years old.
+The study focused on Kids Below 5 years old.
 It showed that children who used screens for more than 2 hours a day were often slower to reach important milestones, like learning to talk, walk or play with others.

 This doesn’t mean screens are always bad—but when they take up too much time, they can replace healthy activities that help children learn and grow